-I’m no stranger to a good burger—or any burger, really—but a good burger and I get along like peas and carrots.
+I’m no stranger to a good burger, or any burger really, but a good burger and I get along like peas and carrots, especially a buttery burger.
+These are perfect for a weeknight dinner, neighborhood cookout, or the tailgate for the big game.

-Generally, I shoot for a 70/30 ratio of lean meat to fat for my burgers.
-Because of the added butter in this Butter Burger Recipe (and lets be honest, who doesn’t love butter right?), I use an 80/20 lean to fat ratio.
-This healthy change is how I maintain the Adonis-like figure I’ve worked so hard around the grill to develop!
+Generally, I shoot for a 70/30 ratio of lean meat to fat for my burgers, but because of the added butter (and let’s be honest, who doesn’t love butter right?), I use an 80/20 lean to fat ratio.
+You know, keepin’ it healthy and all to maintain this Adonis like figure of mine I’ve worked so hard around the grill to develop.

-This isn’t a burger I recommend grilling, instead I like to do these on the Lynx Asado flattop.
-This allows the burger to cook in it’s own juices and even more importantly, form that incredible crust we all love on a diner-style burger, this one amped-up with butter—let’s get it!
+This isn’t a burger I recommend grilling, instead I like to do these on the flattop so the burger can cook in it’s own juices and that heavenly melted butter as the patty cooks.
+Further, flat top style cooking allows the burger develop that incredible crust we all love on a diner style burger, this one amped up with butter—let’s get it!

 Serves: 3-4 | Prep time: 20 mins. | Cook time: 12 mins.